cdcolbert/HW4_Quiz/README.md

 ## Features
 List of features ready and TODOs for future development
-* Password Generator
+* Quiz Generator
+* Timer

+TODO:
+* Time subtraction
+* High score

 ## Status
 Release 1.0

-Project is: _finished_ Project was designed as a homework assignment for a boot camp class.
+Project is: _unfinished_ Project was designed as a homework assignment for a boot camp class.
 This is the submission for the assignment.

 ## Contact
 Created by [Corey Colbert](cdcolbert10@gmail.com) - feel free to contact me!